 - I like to drizzle some of the butter chicken sauce over the pizza as it comes out of the oven.
 A squirt bottle is good for this.
-Up to you.
 It's a flashy touch.
 A bit of fun.
 Up to you.
 If you want to do it have it ready before the start.

 - Open your pizza dough.
-If you can possible avoid it don't use a rolling pin.
+If you can possibly avoid it don't use a rolling pin.
 Use your hands.
 And always protect the cornice (the edge or rim of the pizza).
 You want the edges to rise above the rest of the pizza.
 I do anyway.

 - Spoon the butter chicken sauce onto the middle of the pizza and spread it out.
 I use two spoons for this.
 One to spoon and one to spread.
 That way I don't cross contaminate my sauce if I'm keeping leftovers.